japila-books/apache-spark-internals/docs/storage/NettyBlockTransferService.md

   blockDataManager: BlockDataManager): Unit
 ----

-init creates a xref:storage:NettyBlockRpcServer.adoc[] (for the xref:ROOT:SparkConf.adoc#getAppId[application id], a JavaSerializer and the given xref:storage:BlockDataManager.adoc[BlockDataManager]) that is used to create a <<transportContext, TransportContext>>.
+init creates a storage:NettyBlockRpcServer.md[] (for the ROOT:SparkConf.md#getAppId[application id], a JavaSerializer and the given storage:BlockDataManager.md[BlockDataManager]) that is used to create a <<transportContext, TransportContext>>.

 init creates the internal `clientFactory` and a server.